fbpx

 Departure

 As I walk down the hall, I notice an installation titled Departure.
-If I look up, I will see two kites in flight.
+If I look up, I will see handmade paper kites in flight.
 I can sit on the stools provided and read the letters.
 Once I am finished reading, I can write my own letter and post it in the red box.

 MoB Shop